 Depending on the length of the cables used, it can be a bit difficult to store all cables in the case.
 Tip: There is usually enough space between the microcontroller and the PCB (i.e. in the free space created by the sockets) to store one or two cables.

-Now the project is finished.
-If your microcontroller (bridge) has not yet been loaded with the Sensate firmware, follow these instructions.
-Once this is done, the unit is fully functional and can now be used with the Sense App.
-Have fun!
+If your microcontroller (bridge) has not yet been loaded with the Sensate firmware, follow this guide.
+After that the device is fully functional and can now be configured and used with the Sensate Monitor App.